Stanley Baker: Later career

-In the 1970s, Baker announced a number of projects as producer: an adaptation of George MacDonald Fraser's novel Flashman, to be directed by Richard Lester; Summer Fires with Peter Hall."I don't make films to see myself perform, I do it to act", said Baker.
+In the 1970s, Baker announced a number of projects as producer, including an adaptation of George MacDonald Fraser's novel Flashman, to be directed by Richard Lester, and Summer Fires with Peter Hall.
+"I don't make films to see myself perform, I do it to act", said Baker.
 "I've enjoyed everything I've worked on, including the bad pictures...
 I enjoy being a working actor.
 I've been accused by journalists of lack of discretion, lack of taste.
 Well I'd rather have that lack than the lack of having made them...
 Producing is total involvement and compatible with acting, while I don't think directing is.
 Producing gives you a continuity of effort that helps with acting."

 He also expanded his business interests.
 He was one of the founder members of Harlech Television, and was a director of it until his death.

 With Michael Deeley and Barry Spikings, he formed 'Great Western Enterprises', which was involved in a number of projects in the entertainment field, notably music concerts, and in the late 1960s it bought Alembic House (now called Peninsula Heights) on the Albert Embankment, where Baker occupied the penthouse apartment for a number of years.
 Baker, Deeley, and Spikings were also part of a consortium that bought British Lion Films and Shepperton Studios, selling Alembic House to finance it.
 Baker said in 1972 that:

 I love business for the activity it creates, the total commitment.
 The acting bit is great for the ego, (but) all the real excitement is in business...
 I'm still surprised how good I am at business.

 However, Baker was the victim of bad timing.
 The British film industry went into serious decline at the end of the 1960s, and a number of Oakhurst films were unsuccessful at the box office.
 Plans to make a costume drama called Sunblack, directed by Gordon Flemyng, did not come to fruition.
 His commercial foray into pop music festivals was financially disastrous, with the Great Western Bardney Pop Festival in Lincoln ending up losing £200,000.
 The British stock market crashed at the end of 1973, throwing the over-leveraged British Lion into turmoil.